-Bronislaw Szerszynski supervises 9 postgraduate research students.
-Some of the students have produced research profiles, these are listed below:
+Bronislaw Szerszynski supervises 7 postgraduate research students.
+If these students have produced research profiles, these are listed below:

 Student research profiles

-I welcome PhD applications in my areas of research: applicants should be enthusiastic, self-motivated, well-organised and have a strong academic track record.
+I welcome PhD applications in my areas of research of environment, technology and culture.
+Applicants should be enthusiastic, self-motivated, well-organised and have a strong academic track record.

 My research draws on the social sciences, humanities, arts and natural sciences to explore the changing relationship between humans, environment and technology.
 In recent years I have applied this interdisciplinary approach to various environment and technology issues, such as technological innovation (especially biotechnology) and political economy (Reynolds and Szerszynski 2011, 2012, 2014); and urban foodscapes seen in terms of socio-material practices and the moral economy (Psarikidou and Szerszynski 2012a, 2012b).